xfrancv/sele/README.md

 the description above.

-(STEP 4) Generate EPS figures and TeX tables which appeared in the paper.
+(4) Generate EPS figures and TeX tables which appeared in the paper.
 In Matlab issue:

 >> fig_result_summary
 >> tab_result_summary